tebe-nigrelli/MMN-Group-Project/README.md

 - Clarity of presentation (2 points for report + 2 oral presentation).
 Is the information communicated clearly and understandably?

 You also must submit all code used to perform the analysis.

+## Dataset structure

+Sessions: one experiment, mouse being put on and tested `sessions.metadata`

+Units: all units recorded on all sessions, area, firing rate, (think of it being each neuron- although it isn't)

+Probes: Physical devices, information on location of probes